IoTArchitectureGroup/aws-iot-wisplet/README.md

 The app will let you see values of all six parameters, and will let you send values down to the ‘Stat’ display by sliding and releasing an on-screen slider.

 You can watch the MQTT messages that pass between the Wisplet Eval Kit and the AWS IoT broker in the Xcode console while running the app in the iOS-device simulator (or on a real device cabled-up to your Mac).
+UPDATE: Unfortunately due to a new security issue with the iOS simulator with Xcode 8.0 at the time of this writing (11 Oct 2016), you CANNOT at the moment connect to AWS from the iOS simualtor.
+This issue only affects the simulator though--not any actual iOS devices.

 ## Getting Started